polusnp/node-express-email/README.md

-# User Management System CRUD RESTful API
+# User Management System with Authentication and CRUD Operations RESTful API

-npm start
-npm run dev

-This is a simple RESTful API built with Express.js for managing users and movies.
-It provides endpoints for user authentication, user management, and movie management.
+## Introduction

+This repository contains the code for a project built using Express.js for the backend.
+The project implements a comprehensive User Management System with authentication features such as user registration, login, email verification, password reset, and CRUD (Create, Read, Update, Delete) operations for managing users.
+Additionally, it provides endpoints for managing movies, including fetching all movies and retrieving a single movie by ID.
+The project utilizes MongoDB as its database.

 ## Features

+-   User registration with email verification
--   User registration and login with JWT authentication
+-   User login with JWT authentication
+-   Email verification for new users
+-   Password reset functionality
--   CRUD operations for users
+-   CRUD operations for users (Create, Read, Update, Delete)
 -   Fetching all movies and retrieving a single movie by ID

 ## Requirements